Colonial-Dev/VEX-21417B/Robot Coding Log.md

 Objects are created by defining a "class."
 Classes are like an interactive box for data.
 Not only do they hold certain information in "fields" (for example, you could make a Car object that has fields for its name, model, etc), but they also define "methods" that are used to interact with these fields.
 (Continuing the car analogy, you could have a Fuel method that adds fuel to a gas level field.)

 Once you have a class, you can then *instantiate* it.
 This is where the true power of objects starts to show.
-Instantiation means you create an independent instance of that class, containing its own specific data - and you can instantiate as much as you want.
+Instantiation means you create an independent instance of that class, containing its own specific data (provided alongside the instantiation command) - and you can instantiate as much as you want.
 You can make a whole showroom of Car objects, each of which is unique and compartamentalized.

 So, to bring object orientation to the menu system, I created a tiered hierarchy of menu component classes.
 - A MenuItem class, which holds its name and a list of arbitrary commands.
 It has a method to retrieve its name, and a method to execute the stored commands.